sipchat/Research-and-Design/sii/manuscript.md

 ## 2 Literature Review and Motivation

-The social and technical motivation for Self-owned identity.
+The social and technical motivation for user-owned identity.
 The pros and cons of PGP, SSI, Agent and digital wallet.

-SII meets the [10 principles][2]/requirements of a self-owned identity.
+Allen proposed [10 principles][2]/ of a SSI.
+Existence, control and access are three essential principles that truely define a user-owned identity.

 ## 3 The Design